 Medical care in Tanzania has been getting worse rather than better in the last few years.
 In 1994 were 23 specialists (doctors and nurses) for 10,000 people in action, so there were six in 2012.
 This is an unsatisfactory situation.
 We have decided to support the project in Sumbawanga permanently.

-Our local contact Dr. Brother Ignas Dandah, OSB, prepares the field operations together with Sabine weather and Marcus Strotkötter.
+Our local contact Dr. Ignas Dandah, OSB, and Dr. Jipemba Salon prepare the field operations together with Sabine weather and Marcus Strotkötter.
 We are in weekly contact.
-Dr. Dandah is used as the Coordinator for the Diocese of Sumbawanga and manages 22 outpatient facilities and 6 hospitals.
-He takes care of in advance of the stakes even for the preselection.
-So he drives a motorbike through the villages and examined patients with malformations.
+Dr. Dandah is the Coordinator for the Diocese of Sumbawanga and manages 22 outpatient facilities and 6 hospitals.
+Dr. Jipemba ist the chief Operations Officer for the Dr. Atiman memorial Hospital.
+Both take care of in advance of the stakes even for the preselection.
 This pre-selection leads to an average of 250 patients waiting patiently for us when we arrived.
 Often, all money will be spent to get to Sumbawanga.
 The clinic and team members' support to patients who have no money for the return trip.
 In general, it is that the patient must pay US $ 450 for an operation for an operation ..

 The staffing of hospital moves very modest extent.
 For example, children are under 5, adults over 65, pregnant women and HIV-positive people are treated for free.
 This is at the expense of the overall budget.
 In relation to our business, this means that we consume about 80% of the annual requirement of the hospital for 140 to 180 operations per use.Due to this background, we collect material again and again in Germany, Austria and the Netherlands, and bring this to Tanzania.
 Without these donations the stakes would not be possible.